Be aggressive about checking your credit and medical records, and hold your healthcare providers accountable for safeguarding your health information.

 The criminals can use your identity to get healthcare, including prescription drugs, or insurance payouts.

 Sometimes they obtain your information because you trusted them.
 Family members, caregivers, and healthcare providers or pharmacy staff can commit medical identify theft.
 In one study, sponsored by the Medical Identity Fraud Alliance, 24 percent of the victims said that the perpetrator was a family member.

 The criminal might sell your profile online, earning as much as $1,000, compared to $1 for a Social Security number and $5 to $30 for a credit card, reports consumer credit rating agency Experian.

 In some cases, the fraud involves deliberate errors placed in existing medical records, which can stay there for years.

-Medical identify theft is also a complicated crime to solve and is time consuming.
+Solving medical identify theft is complicated and time-consuming.
 For all the cases resolved, many more aren’t, meaning that potentially devastating information is floating around out there.

 That all makes it worth being acutely aware of how your medical identify is being protected.
 Or if it’s being protected.

 Here are several warning signs, courtesy of the AARP:

 - You receive a bill for medical services you didn’t receive.